• Home

 Stuck on Fun by Jannie Ho

-Since this is an activity book, I can’t talk to you about the story, but oh my goodness is this an adorable interactive book.
+Since this is an activity book, I can’t talk to you about the story, but oh my goodness, is this an adorable interactive book.
 The cover uses fantastic colors that are whimsical, and the characters on the cover are charming.

 After instructing young crafters on how to use this book, they are just allowed to run rampant with the extensive collection of stickers, punch-out characters, and stencils.
 We are encouraged to embellish our creations with markers and glue, so obviously, I pass along the encouragement.
 Children are going to love this activity book with all its many possibilities.
 No additional activities are needed.
 All the fun you could have is right here!

-Fun with Stitchables: Easy Patterns to cross-stitch and sew by Suzy Ultman
+Fun with Stitchables: Easy Patterns to Cross-stitch and sew by Suzy Ultman

 Another fun activity book with unique characters.
-Learn to cross stitch and sew, two skills that I have never mastered.
+Learn to cross stitch and sew, two skills I have never mastered.

 Whose Shadow Do I See By Rosalind Bunn, Illustrated by Mark Braught